If you’ve got a short story idea but don’t know how to put it together in one literary piece, this article can help you get started.

-Reading great short stories, novels, newspaper articles, magazines, or blogs is a great way to find inspiration for your next short story.
+Reading classic short stories, novels, newspaper articles, magazines, or blogs is a great way to find inspiration for your next short story.

 Perhaps you imagine a scenario in which the characters of an existing story behave differently or live under different circumstances.

 Maybe you like an author’s tone of voice or use of humor and feel inspired to write in a similar style.

 Be inspired by what you’ve read to stir your passion for writing a good story and come with fresh short story ideas.

 If you’ve got an outline, a first draft, or even just an idea in your head, share it with others and get some constructive feedback.

 Speak to writers and non-writers alike and ask them how they feel about your story?
 Do they find it exciting?

 Does it make sense to them?
 Do they find it relevant?
 Do they have any helpful ideas?

 Constructive feedback is vital to any creative person.
 It helps us see our work from different perspectives and lets us know if we’re on the right track.